College Factual by our College Data Analytics Team

 3

 The #3 spot in this year's ranking belongs to University of Maryland Global Campus.
-UMGC is a fairly large public school located in the suburb of Adelphi.
+UMGC is a fairly large public school located in the large suburb of Adelphi.

 Read full report on Communication & Journalism at University of Maryland Global Campus